2018 Wyoming gubernatorial election

-The 2018 Wyoming gubernatorial election took place on November 6, 2018, to elect the Governor of Wyoming.
-Incumbent Republican Governor Matt Mead was term-limited and could not seek re-election to a third consecutive term.
+The 2018 Wyoming gubernatorial election took place on November 6, 2018, to elect the governor of Wyoming.
+Incumbent Republican governor Matt Mead was term-limited and could not seek a third consecutive term.
 Republican nominee Mark Gordon defeated Democratic nominee Mary Throne by nearly 40 percentage points.

-This was the first time since 1978 that a candidate from the President's party was elected governor in Wyoming.
+This was the only time since 1978 that a candidate from the president's party was elected governor of Wyoming.